Franklin-oliveira/churn/local_packages/customtools/README.md

 numpy - pandas - scipy - sklearn
 ```

 The full list of dependencies necessary to recreate the python environment can be found on `requirements.txt` file.
-All necessary libraries will be installed during the `custom_tools` instalation process, via `setup.py`.
+All necessary libraries will be installed during the `customtools` instalation process, via `setup.py`.

 Although, they can also be installed by running the following command: